 30. San Casciano dei Bagni (Siena) This dates back to the Etruscan-Roman period and it takes its name from the famous thermal springs.

 31. San Gimignano (Siena) San Gimignano, called the Manhattan of the Middle Ages for its tall towers.
 It is a UNESCO site and we loved it here!

 32. Sarteano (Siena) Sarteano is a charming medieval hamlet located between the Val dOrcia and Valdichiana area.
 It has been inhabited since ancient times and it boasts one of the most important Etruscan tombs in Tuscany.

 33. Sorano (Grosseto) Sorano is a town suspended in time, built on a high rock and this extremely picturesque position captivates all who visit it.

 34. Suvereto (Livorno) Suvereto is a small village, which dates back to the year 1000.
 Situated on the slopes of the hills overlooking the Costa degli Etruschi, it is a true jewel, rich in history and art, set in the green valley of the River Cornia.

-36. Vinci (Firenze) In Vinci, everything is about Leonardo: the native house, the church where he was baptized, the museum and the library dedicated to him, even the landscape, still intact, which Leonardo himself had contemplated daily.
+36. Vinci (Firenze) In Vinci, everything is about Leonardo: the native house, the church where he was baptized, the museum, and the library dedicated to him.

-37. Volterra (Pisa) Volterra, a romantic city that offers visitors a glimpse of its typically medieval character, is full of squares, palaces and towers with a romantic movie-like feel.
-This mysterious hamlet allows you to take a step back in time and proved the perfect setting for the New Moon (Twilight Saga).
+37. Volterra (Pisa) Volterra, a romantic city that offers visitors a glimpse of its typically medieval character.
+It is packed full of piazzas, palaces, and towers with a romantic movie-like feel.
+We stayed here a few days and it was amazing!